-PLEASE NOTE: IF YOUR TAX DUE SHOWN ON LINE 6 OF THE WITHHOLDING FORMS BELOW IS $0.00, THEN YOU DO NOT HAVE TO FILE THE FORM WITH THE DEPARTMENT OF TAXATION
+PLEASE NOTE: IF YOUR TAX DUE SHOWN ON LINE 6 OF THE WITHHOLDING FORMS BELOW IS $0.00, THEN YOU DO NOT HAVE TO FILE THE FORM WITH THE DIVISION OF TAXATION

-A RESIDENT of Dublin having earned income and/or who engages in a business or profession in or outside his place of residence (even if all taxes have been properly withheld).
-Residents who are exempt from paying the tax (e.g. pension income only or under age 18) should complete a Form DX-1 (Declaration of Exemption) one time.
-A Declaration of Estimated Tax is required for all individuals whose tax is not fully withheld if the estimated tax due is more than $100.00.
+A RESIDENT of Dublin having earned income and/or who engages in a business or profession in or outside their place of residence—even if all taxes have been properly withheld.
+A Declaration of Estimated Tax is required for all individuals whose tax is not fully withheld or with business income if the estimated tax due is more than $200.00.

 Not sure if you are resident?
 Check your status here.